TheGeekOnSkates/breakaway-basic/README.md

 # TO-DO's

-* As I create/change BASIC commands, document them.
+* As I create/change BASIC commands, keep updating the docs.
-* Do some designing.
-For example, SYS works, but should it be SYS or sys?
-All-caps may look nice in cool-retro term, and make scripting a lot easier, but it would be nice to be able to do i.e. SYS CD /SOME/PATH without having to be hitting Caps Lock.
-On the other hand, all-caps for keywords might be a good idea... we'll see.
+* Keep adding features!
+So far, so good! :)

 # KNOWN ISSUES

 # FEATURES TO BE ADDED

-* Program vs. direct mode (line numbers)
+* NEW (like in Commodore systems)
+* A way to LOAD and SAVE files
-* Branching (IF, GOTO, GOSUB)
+* Branching (IF, GOSUB)
+* Variables & arrays
+* GET and INPUT
+* Looping (FOR, _maybe_ WHILE)
 * Support for ANSI graphics
 * All the math stuff from my old calculator program
+* With the math stuff done, PRINT (have it eval math, combine strings, and call the echo command which already works kinda like PRINT)
+* Advanced file I/O: OPEN and CLOSE, GET# and INPUT#, PRINT#, CLEAR# etc.

 ---------------------------------------------------------------------------------------------------------